Indulge your love of peppermint oil with these 30 plus uses for peppermint in hair, beauty, and health.

 It can also be diluted with whatever product you’re adding it to for hair care and household use.

 What Other Essential Oils Can I Blend with Peppermint Oil?

-My favourite essential oils to blend with peppermint oil include lavender essential oil, tea tree essential oil, eucalyptus essential oil, lemon essential oil and rosemary essential oil.
+My favorite essential oils to blend with peppermint oil include lavender essential oil, tea tree essential oil, eucalyptus essential oil, lemon essential oil, and rosemary essential oil.

 - Lavender Essential Oil Benefits and Uses for Hair and Skin